Kichi779/Spotify-Streaming-Bot/README.md

 - This system opens multiple background sites, so make sure you have plenty of RAM or perform this operation on an unused computer.
 (It could be on a powerful virtual server.)

 - Premium accounts give clearer results, new accounts may not generate income for you.
-### - **From the [SHOP](https://kichi779.online/urun/spotify-5-pieces-3-month-premium-mail-and-password-special/), you can buy 5 completely your own (non-stolen production) 3-month premium accounts for 4 dollars.
-This gives you more income**

 -I do not recommend changing the time sleep settings in the program, it is guaranteed to be slow, I tried to make it behave like a real person